utopia-foss/utopia/README.md

 In your terminal, enter the `Utopia` directory you just created.

 Now, get a clone URL via the _Clone_ button in the top right-hand corner of the [Utopia project page][Utopia].
-If you are a developer or CCEES group member, you should [get an SSH key registered](#ssh-repository-access) with the GitLab and use the SSH address.
+If you are a developer, you should [get an SSH key registered](#ssh-repository-access) with the GitLab and use the SSH address.
 Otherwise, use the HTTPS address.

 To clone the repository, use the following command and add the chosen clone URL at the indicated place: